0cjs/sedoc/app/gitlab-ci.md

   - `always`: always regardless of any prior job status
   - `manual`: [manual action] started by user in console (blocks pipeline at this stage by default; set `allow_failure: false` for non-blocking)
-* [`dependencies`]: List of jobs from previous (completed) stages from which artifacts should be downloaded.
-Default is all jobs from previous stages.
+* [`dependencies`]: List of jobs from previous stages from which artifacts should be downloaded.
-  Status is ignored so there's no error trying to download artifacts that weren't created due to failure or a manual job that wasn't run.
+  - Name collisions will leave only file last written during extraction.
+  - Default is all artifacts from previous stages.
+  - ≥10.3 the job will fail if the dependences can't be downloaded (because they expired or a manual job creating them wasn't run).
+  - Not a failure <10.3 or if [dependency validation is disabled][depval].
 * [`artifacts`]: Build products to keep after the job has finished.
   These can be downloaded from the GitLab UI.
 Keys in this map:
   - `paths` (list of shell globs?): files to keep